Who is a “Mandatory Reporter”?

 What is a Mandatory Reporter’s reporting obligation?

-All WashU staff and most staff members, including student staff, who are notified about a potential incident are required to report it to their supervisor or the TIXO as soon as possible.
+All WashU, mandatory reporters who are notified about a potential incident are required to report it to their supervisor or the Gender Equity and Title IX Compliance Office as soon as possible.
 It does not matter how the information is learned – shared by the victim, the perpetrator, a third party or overheard; in person, via email or some other medium.

-- Before a victim reveals any information they want to keep confidential, an employee should make every possible effort to ensure the victim understands the employee is required to report the incident and also provide the student with options to speak to a confidential resource.
+- Before a victim reveals any information they want to keep confidential, a mandatory reporter should make every possible effort to ensure the victim understands the employee is required to report the incident and also provide the victim with options to speak to a confidential resource.

-- If the victim would like to share details about the incident but also requests to maintain confidentiality, the employee should advise that we will do our best to honor the request but cannot guarantee it.
+- If the victim would like to share details about the incident but also requests to maintain confidentiality, the mandatory reporter should advise that we will do our best to honor the request but cannot guarantee it.

-- When reporting details of the incident to a supervisor or a member of the TIXO, the request for confidentiality will be emphasized.
+- When reporting details of the incident to a supervisor or a member of the Gender Equity and Title IX Compliance Office, please share the victim’s request for confidentiality.

 What do I do if a victim wants to remain confidential?

-If a victim wants to maintain confidentiality, before discussing an incident with a WashU staff or faculty member, they should consider first consulting a social worker, therapist, or member of the clergy because they are permitted by law to assure a greater level of confidentiality.
+If a victim wants to maintain confidentiality, before discussing an incident with a mandatory reporter, the victim should consider first consulting a social worker, therapist, or member of the clergy who are permitted by law to assure a greater level of confidentiality.

-Does reporting an incident initiate an investigation by the TIXO?
+Does reporting an incident initiate an investigation by the Gender Equity and Title IX Compliance Office?

-- The TIXO team’s primary goal is to ensure the victim’s safety and to help resolve the matter thoroughly, respectfully and as equitably as possible for all involved individuals.
+- The Gender Equity and Title IX Compliance Office team’s primary goal is to ensure the victim’s safety and to help resolve the matter thoroughly, respectfully and as equitably as possible for all involved individuals.

 - It is the victim’s choice whether to file a formal complaint with WashU or a criminal complaint with authorities.